ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

-Note that the parameters that are not necessarily tied to a task (for e.g. collector hpke config), and secrets that should not be known by clients, like `vdaf_verify_key`, MUST still be exchanged out-of-band among aggregators,
+Note that the parameters that are not necessarily tied to a task (for e.g. collector hpke config), and secrets that should not be known by clients, like `vdaf_verify_key`, MUST still be exchanged out-of-band among aggregators.

 # Client Behavior